 Strings

 P4 offers no support for string processing.
-The only strings that can appear in a P4 program are constant string literals, enclosed in double quotes.
+The only strings that can appear in a P4 program are constant string literals, described in Section 8.3.2.3.
 String literals can only be used in annotations (described in Section 19).
 For example, the following annotation indicates that a specific name should be used for a table when generating the control-plane API:

 @name("acl") table t1() { …... }